Land Rover series: Stage One V8

 The Stage 1 was normally available only in LWB 109 in form but 24 examples were built with the SWB 88 in wheelbase.

 "Stage 1" refers to the first stage of investment by the British Government in the company to improve the Land Rover and Range Rover product offerings to counter the aforementioned market challenges, and were a transitional development on the way to the coil-sprung Land Rover 90 and 110.
 The use of the Range Rover engine and drive train made it the only Series III vehicle to have permanent four-wheel drive.

-Most of the V8 Stage 1 vehicles were exported, as the larger engine was not really sought-after by UK owners, for whom the 4-cyl 2286cc engine seemed to be sufficient and somewhat more economical.
+Most of the V8 Stage 1 vehicles were exported, as the larger engine was not really sought after by UK owners, for whom the 4-cyl 2286cc engine seemed to be sufficient and somewhat more economical.
 A small number may have been used by the British armed forces.
-However, the New Zealand Army bought 566 Stage 1 V8 Land Rovers which entered service over the period 1982 - 1986.
+However, the New Zealand Army bought 566 Stage 1 V8 Land Rovers which entered service over the period 1982–1986.
 The New Zealand Army standardised on the type, retiring the previous mixture of British- and Australian-built 88" and 109" Series 2 variants.
 All the V8 vehicles were 109" configuration and were supplied with a plastic-coated canvas canopy with bodywork in Deep Bronze Green.
-All had 24v electrics with Fitted For Radio (FFR) vehicles having a larger 100 amp generator supplied by Milspec Manufacturing Pty Ltd of Australia.
+All had 24 V electrics with Fitted For Radio (FFR) vehicles having a larger 100-amp generator supplied by Milspec Manufacturing Pty Ltd of Australia.
 Variants included a hard-top fitted vehicle used for specialist signals tasks (some of which had dual rear wheels for lateral stability to counteract the weight of additional equipment carried).
-There was also a white-painted 300 TDI conversion of approximately 20 vehicles, including a hard top and locally-devised disc brake conversion, for peacekeeping service with New Zealand's UNPROFOR contingent in Bosnia-Herzegovina from 1994 to 1996.
+There was also a white-painted 300 TDI conversion of approximately 20 vehicles, including a hard top and locally devised disc brake conversion, for peacekeeping service with New Zealand's UNPROFOR contingent in Bosnia-Herzegovina from 1994 to 1996.
 The retirement of New Zealand V8 Stage 1 vehicles started from 2000, with the last examples taken out of service in 2006 once sufficient numbers of the Pinzgauer replacement vehicle became available.
 The vehicles were sold off in a series of disposal auctions, and many are now cherished by private owners in New Zealand.